gmfunk9/MDify/README.md

 1. Open `index.html` in your browser.
 2. Paste text into any panel.
 3. The textarea updates with the result.
+4. Fonts load from Google; JetBrains Mono falls back to your system monospace.

 MIT License.